Groupoid sheaves as quantale sheaves: Groupoid sheaves as Hilbert modules

-The existence of the base locale $B$ enables us to define a notion of local section in analogy to that of local homeomorphisms regarded as $B$-modules (\cf\ \ref{exm:hilbmodlocsecs}), since the action of $Q$ restricts to an action of $B$ making $X$ a supported $B$-module:
+The existence of the base locale $B$ enables us to define a notion of local section in analogy to that of local homeomorphisms regarded as $B$-modules (\cf\ sections \ref{sec:localesheavesasmodules} and \ref{sec:actionsonsheaves}), since the action of $Q$ restricts to an action of $B$ making $X$ a supported $B$-module:

-\begin{definition} Let $X$ be a supported $Q$-module.
+\begin{definition} Let $Q$ be a supported quantale and let $X$ be a supported $Q$-module.
 By a \emph{local section} of $X$ is meant an element $s\in X$ such that $\spp(x)s=x$ for all $x\le s$.
 The set of local sections of $X$ is denoted by $\sections_X^\ell$. \end{definition} But, as we shall see, in the cases of interest later in the paper the local sections coincide with the Hilbert sections due to the following proposition: